jseabol1/SpringBoot-Gradebook/README.md

 docker-compose up -d
 ```

-That's it, you should now have access to the API via `localhost:8080`
+That's it, you should now have access to the API via `localhost:8080` or a custom port
+if you've configured it in your [docker-compose.](#docker-compose)

 > **Note:** The `-d` at the end of the command indicates that it should run detached from the terminal
 > that spawned it.
 The application is configured to output the queries it executes to terminal, so if you would